MaelysBillon/beautiful-jekyll/second-research-question.md

 We decide to plot the ratio of movies containing words related to the previously stated types of violence in function of release year.

+TODO: display in a more onteresting way those 4 graphs

 ![Widescale_violence](assets/img/proportion_of_widescale_violence.png)
 ![murder_violence](assets/img/proportion_of_murder.png)
 ![torture_violence](assets/img/proportion_of_torture.png)